Renato1818/ll_hl_verif/README.md

 - Open the Debian Terminal and install the requires prr-installation, Git, C++ (=>17) and CMake (=>3.13)
-- Define ICSC folder, where /home/username is the home folder
+- Define ICSC folder, where /home/username/project is the ICSC home folder

       export ICSC_HOME=/home/username/project